KanduriC/GenomicOverlap/README.md

 ### compute_overlap function

-This R function computes the overlap of the regions between two files containing genomic intervals.
+This R function computes the cumulative overlap of the regions between two files containing genomic intervals.

 ### Usage